pranjalprateek6/Text2Hand-Text-to-Handwriting-Converter/README.md

-# Text2Hand
+# Text2Hand - A Text to Handwriting Converter

 Text2Hand is a Streamlit web application that converts typed text, Word documents, or PDFs into beautiful handwritten images.
-It's perfect for students looking to enhance assignments or anyone who enjoys the charm of handwritten notes without the manual effort.
+It's perfect for students looking to enhance assignments or anyone who enjoys the charm of handwritten notes without manual effort.

 ![image](https://github.com/pranjalprateek6/Text2Hand-Text-to-Handwritting-Converter/assets/88288212/2582038e-f7ef-45c8-a5d4-5025a6e8456c)